 Vistra is an electricity and natural gas company headquartered in Irving, Texas, and with operations in 20 states.
 In May 2025, Vistra bolstered its operations when it signed an agreement to buy seven natural gas power plants from Lotus Infrastructure Partners for $1.9 billion.

-The company is also the biggest polluter in the U.S. It ranked at the top of the Greenhouse 100 Polluters Index in 2024, ahead of Southern Company and Duke Energy.
+The company is also the biggest polluter in the U.S., according to one study, ranking at the top of the Greenhouse 100 Polluters Index in 2024, ahead of Southern Company and Duke Energy.

 Related investing topics